Václav Jelínek: Early life

+Career

 After compulsory national service, Jelínek became a sergeant, working for the Ministry of the Interior.
 He was recruited by the Czechoslovak secret police, the Státní bezpečnost (StB).
 In 1967 Václav Jelínek was transferred from the V. Directorate (Protection of State and Government Officials) to the I. Directorate of the Security Corps.
 Shortly afterwards, his special training to become a member of the illegal intelligence started.
 He was promoted to the rank of lieutenant.

 He adopted van Haarlem's identity and moved to London in June 1975, using a genuine Dutch passport, illicitly obtained in van Haarlem's name.
 He obtained work at the Hilton Hotel restaurant on Park Lane, and began spying on the United Kingdom and United States, for the StB and for the KGB, their equivalent in the Soviet Union.
 His handler was Lieutenant colonel Josef Kafka.
 Jelínek was decorated by the KGB on 25 March 1986.
 Although he posed as a Dutch national, he never lived in the Netherlands.

 When Johanna van Haarlem contacted him, in 1977, believing him to be her real son, he was ordered to play along, in order not to blow his cover, and did so, even going so far as to visit her family in Holland.
 As a result of this deception, she was not reunited with her real son until February 1992.

+Arrest and trial

 Eventually, Jelínek tired of working as a waiter, and, with funding from the StB, bought a flat at Silver Birch Close in Friern Barnet, North London and set up as an art dealer.
 He was eventually arrested in the flat on 22 April 1988, while in the process of receiving coded messages by radio.
 His trial for espionage at London's Old Bailey opened on 6 February 1989 and was the first trial of a spy in the United Kingdom since 1961.
 A Metropolitan Police officer said he was "probably the first person to be tried at the Old Bailey under an alias".
 Among those to testify against him was Stella Rimington, using the alias "Miss J".
 The jury returned a guilty verdict after just 45 minutes deliberation, and on 3 March 1989 he was sentenced to ten years imprisonment.
 He was subsequently held at HM Prison Parkhurst.
 While he was in Parkhurst, the 1989 Velvet Revolution saw the overthrow of communism in Czechoslovakia.
 On 1 January 1993, Czechoslovakia peacefully dissolved, with its constituent states becoming the independent states of the Czech Republic and Slovakia.
 Following an unsuccessful escape attempt and a period on hunger strike, as well as lobbying on his behalf by Czech diplomats, Jelínek was freed on 5 April 1993 and deported to the Czech Republic.